 The private-office answer

-For American retirees, the country decision is a systems decision.
-A country can look perfect and still be wrong if the healthcare path, residence route, tax exposure, banking file or property process does not match the family.
+The best places to retire in Europe for US citizens are France, Italy, Spain, Portugal, Greece and Monaco, and the right one turns on health, tax and property priorities rather than the view.
+For American retirees, the country decision is a systems decision: a country can look perfect and still be wrong if the healthcare path, residence route, tax exposure, banking file or property process does not match the family.

 The right comparison starts with the life you want, then tests the practical layer under it: how long you can stay, how healthcare works, how US retirement income is treated, where the bank account opens cleanly, where property purchase risk sits, and what local support exists once the move is real.